RuBoMa/filler/README.md

 We have implemented a visualizer to watch the matches and analyze the game logs.

 ## Prerequisites
 The project is designed by the school to run in a Docker container where the game_engine will run the solution bot against other bots.
 - [Docker](https://www.docker.com/get-started)

 If you wish to test the solution bot locally, you will need:
 - [Rust and Cargo](https://rustup.rs/)

+## Docker
+Read the **[instructions](filler_docker.md)** to run the game_engine with Docker.
+In the instructions, we provide commands that bind the local directories to the container directories.
+This allows us to easily access the solution code, maps, and logs from the host machine.

+## Visualizer
+Read the **[instructions](./filler_visualizer/README.md)** for visualizer.
+Using the log files generated from the game engine, the visualizer can replay the game step by step.

 ## Understanding the setup
 The game_engine runs each bot as a separate process and communicates with them via standard input and output.